Find Affordable College Courses

 Bethlehem, PA

 A rank of #5 on this year’s list means Lehigh University is a great place for chemical engineering students.
-Located in the small city of Bethlehem, Lehigh is a private not-for-profit school with a moderately-sized student population.
+Located in the small city of Bethlehem, Lehigh is a private not-for-profit college with a medium-sized student population.

 Chem Eng majors at Lehigh take out an average of $26,655 in student loans while working on their egree.